-Her Majesty's Inspectorate for Constabulary and Fire and Rescue Services (HMICFRS) judged us as 'Good' in all three areas of inspection in 2018/19.
+His Majesty's Inspectorate for Constabulary and Fire and Rescue Services (HMICFRS) judged us as 'Good' in all three areas of inspection in both our Round 1 and Round 2 inspections, undertaken in 2019 and 2021.
 In addition, we have a number of accreditations and awards highlighted below, demonstrating our commitment to continuous improvement and providing the best possible service.

-We look forward to the next inspection during 2021.
+We look forward to our third inspection in 2024.